ncgaz/ncg-dataset/PROBLEMS.md

 ncp:NCG09279 change pref label from "Lookout Bight" to "Barden Inlet"

 ## references

-these got fucked up because of the mis-scraped duplicate names

 add skos:related links based on "See also" and "which see" refs in place notes